Why Getting Out of Your Comfort Zone Feels So Hard

 - Avoid uncomfortable conversations

-- Stay in unfulfilling routines
+- Stay in situations they’ve outgrown

 The Comfort Zone Is Designed to Feel Safe

-The comfort zone isn’t laziness or weakness.
+The comfort zone isn’t about being lazy or weak.

 It’s a psychological state where: